 - Use the DROP= and KEEP= data set options to specify columns to be processed and/or output.

-- Use the SORT Procedure to re-order observations in place or output to a new dataset.
+- Use the SORT Procedure to re-order observations in place or output to a new dataset with the OUT= option.

 - Remove duplicate observations with the SORT Procedure.